FAQs for the Principality Building Society Conveyancing Panel

 from members of the public

-After much negotiation I have agreed a price on an apartment.
-My financial adviser pressured me to appoint their lawyers I paid an upfront payment of 175.
+I recently had an offer accepted on an apartment.
+My mortgage broker recommended their conveyancers I paid an upfront payment of 225.
 Soon after the conveyancers contacted me to say that they were not on the Principality Building Society conveyancing panel.
 Am I right in thinking that I should be due a refund?

 You should be able to recover this from the law firm if they were not on the Principality Building Society panel.
 They should have asked at the outset which lender you were obtaining a mortgage with.
 An important lesson to readers of this site is to check that the lawyers are on the appropriate lender panel.